Unsupervised Learning · Market Basket · 2025

 Audience design & campaign targeting

-The 12 customer segments can be used to structure marketing audiences.
-Instead of sending the same campaign to every customer, messaging can be tailored to groups with similar profiles, for example by age range, city, or household status, making promotions more relevant and potentially more effective.
+The 12 customer segments can structure marketing audiences.
+Instead of sending the same campaign to everyone, messaging can be tailored by age, city, or household profile to make promotions more relevant.

 2